GuilhermeSouza96/Portfolio/README.md

 # Data Science Portfolio

 Hi!
-I'm Guilherme Albuquerque.
-This is a curated portfolio of my data science and analytics projects using Python.
+I'm Guilherme Albuquerque, a data analyst passionate about solving business problems using data.

-Each folder contains:
+This repository is a curated portfolio of my projects using Python, focused on:

-- Data analysis or predictive modeling
+- Data cleaning and preprocessing
-- Code in notebooks or scripts
+- Business-driven data analysis
-- Visualizations and business context
+- Visualizations and insights
-- Data Cleansing
+- Automation of repetitive tasks

-- Automations
+## ✨ Highlights

-## 🔍 Highlights
+### Python Scripts

-### Python
+- 🧹 **Clean number formatting**: Avoids issues with `1.000.000,00` vs `1,000,000.00`
-- **Clean number formatting**: Script to avoid errors like 1,000,000,00.
-All numbers have this format 1000000.00
+- 🧾 **Invoice Reconciliation**: Matches invoices with credit memos/refunds

-- **Invoice Data Reconciliation**: Conciliation of Invoices with Refunds
+## 👨‍💻 About Me

--
+I'm a data analyst at Enel X, working with Python, R, Excel, and Power BI.
+I enjoy building solutions that combine automation and insights to support decision-making.

 ## 📫 Contact